WapStart/plus1-ios-sdk/README.md

 @end
 ```
+You may set *nil* for *andCallbackUrl* if you are using *disabledOpenLinkAction* of [WPBannerRequestInfo](https://github.com/WapStart/plus1-ios-sdk/blob/master/doc/WPBannerRequestInfo.md) (not recommended).

 All objects may be tuned as you like – see detailed description of object specifications for [WPBannerRequestInfo](https://github.com/WapStart/plus1-ios-sdk/blob/master/doc/WPBannerRequestInfo.md) and [WPBannerView](https://github.com/WapStart/plus1-ios-sdk/blob/master/doc/WPBannerView.md).

 If necessary, add the required methods of [WPBannerViewDelegate](https://github.com/WapStart/plus1-ios-sdk/blob/master/doc/WPBannerViewDelegate.md) protocol into your App.